kaceycleveland/slideshow-react/README.md

 #### Images

 Images should typically be loaded into the DOM with a small file size footprint and then load the full quality one when needed.
 NextJS for example does this with their blur prop and providing two different srcs for an image and then loading the full quality image when it comes into the viewport.
 This library does the same using the intersection observer API.
 As a slideshow is scrolled, it will request and load the full quality one.
-In addition, a `preloadingDepth` can be provided to load the full quality images of neighboring slides as well at a given depth away from the current active slide.
+In addition, a `preloadingDepth` can be provided to load the full quality images of neighboring slides as well at a given depth away from the current active slide to ensure slides are loaded before being viewed.

-#### Other Components

-Providing callback functions for components such as `onSlideIn`, `onSlideOut`, and `onSlideInEnd` will eventually be supported.

 ### Offset most Logic to Browser Functionality
 **Slideshow functionality can be built with native browser supported CSS and JavaScript.**